-Our Settlement Agreement solicitors answer employers’ questions on Settlement Agreements.
+Our Settlement Agreement solicitors answer employers’ questions on Settlement Agreements

 By signing a Settlement Agreement and accepting the settlement terms, your employee forfeits their right to make a claim against you in a Court or an Employment Tribunal for all claims listed in the Agreement.
 This means that all possible claims against you need to be individually listed in the Settlement Agreement.
-The only exception, where an employee would not waive their right to bring a claim, having already signed the Settlement Agreement, is where an employee is induced into entering into a Settlement Agreement and the facts have been misrepresented.
+The only exception where your employee would not waive their right to bring a claim, having already signed the Settlement Agreement, is where an employee is induced into entering into a Settlement Agreement and the facts have been misrepresented.
 For example, where the employee is told that their job is redundant but it then transpires that their job has been given to someone else.

 The amount in the Settlement Agreement will depend on the circumstances surrounding the reason why termination is being offered.
 Your employee will go through the background with their solicitor to find out what, if any, potential claims they may have against you.
-There should also establish whether the sum offered compensates them for the rights that they are giving up.
+This should also establish whether the sum offered compensates them for the rights that they are giving up.
 Another consideration might be how long it would take your employee to find another job if this is a situation where you are compensating them for their loss of earnings.

-A protected conversation allows you and your employee to have confidential pre-termination settlement discussions without either of you being able to use these discussions against the other in any subsequent employment tribunal proceedings.
+A protected conversation allows you and your employee to have confidential pre-termination settlement discussions without either of you being able to use these discussions against the other in any subsequent Employment Tribunal proceedings.
 This protection applies to ordinary unfair dismissal claims only, not any other claims such as discrimination.
 You may also lose this protection if there was any evidence of you behaving improperly and putting undue pressure on your employee.

 According to ACAS guidance you should give your employee a minimum of 10 days to decide whether they want to accept a Settlement Agreement.
 You should not act improperly by putting undue pressure on your employee to accept a Settlement Agreement.
 For example, by threatening any unfair course of action if they turn this down.